francescochecola-hash/war-and-institutional-change-gustav-line/README.md

 institutional referendum of 1946, which constitute the main outcome variable in the empirical analysis.

+The project also relies on geographic data processed in QGIS, including municipality boundaries as of 2001 and distance measures from each municipality to the nearest municipality located along the Gustav Line.

 Raw data are not included in this repository.
-Detailed information on data sources and access instructions is provided in `data/raw/README.md`.
+Detailed information on data sources, access instructions, and GIS preprocessing steps is provided in `data/raw/README.md`.